MSch/devise-twitter/README.md

-After navigating to `/user/connect/twitter` and authorizing access on www.twitter.com, devise-twitter checks if there is another user with the same twitter handle.
+After navigating to `/user/connect/twitter` and authorizing access on www.twitter.com, devise-twitter checks if there is another user with the same twitter id.
 If not devise-twitter adds twitter handle and oauth credentials to the current user and saves.

-If another user with the same twitter handle is found devise-twitter sets the session variable `warden.user.twitter.connected_user.key` to the id of this user.
+If another user with the same twitter id is found devise-twitter sets the session variable `warden.user.twitter.connected_user.key` to the id of this user.
 Your application can check if this variable is set and display an option to merge the two users.